How to#

 sum([f(object) for object in old_list])

-but it is not as efficient.
+but it is more efficient.

 Here is an example of getting the total price of a basket of goods: